Shopping Cart

 There are, of course, more things involved with perfecting this motion.
 It does help to have flexibility in the shoulders, and the position of the hands, fingertips, shoulders, and body during the rotation in Freestyle will also impact the effectiveness of the stroke.

-To create a powerful catch and pull technique, practice the high elbow catch with proper positioning.
+Practice the high elbow catch with proper positioning to create a powerful catch and pull technique.
 Too many adult-learned swimmers were mistakenly taught to enter the hand and arm and glide onto that side.

 Correct High Elbow Catch and Pulling Technique